-Lying away from the main road in the little village of Sonapani before Mukteshwar, ‘Himalayan Village’ is a delightfully secret find.
+Lying away from the main road in the little village of Sonapani before Sitla and Mukteshwar, ‘Himalayan Village’ is a delightfully secret find.
 A certain woody smell astounds my olfactory senses as I enter the cottage.
 Each cottage is individually laid out and is an epitome of rustic luxury.
 Unlike modern day resorts, cottages here are entirely made of locally made bricks and the walls are plastered with mud.
 The walls keep warm in winters and cool in summers.

 I am welcomed with a glass of freshly made lemon and mint juice.
 The smiling staff immediately makes me feel at home.
-The lampshades are exquisite and the room exuded an otherworldly feeling of warmth with a surreal glow.
+The lampshades are exquisite and the room exudes an otherworldly feeling of warmth with a surreal glow.
 Two comfortable chairs are laid out in the ample verandah in front of the cottage as I drink tea while watching the clouds play hide and seek with the sun.
 There are flowers of various colours growing in wild abandon everywhere in the resort.
 I had consistently observed that this part of Uttarakhand took their flowers seriously.

 The sweet corn soup is made from fresh ingredients and is delicious.
 The weather has turned nippy and I have to wear a jacket to walk along the flowery path to the dining room.
 Dinner is simple food delicately flavoured with spices and there’s a sweet surprise in the form of chocolate barfi.